libadblockplus-android

 **Android permissions note**

-An app that uses the library have to add the following permissions to AndroidManifest.xml
+An app that uses the library have to add the following permissions to `AndroidManifest.xml`:

 (added automatically if building with Gradle or should be added manually otherwise).

-directory to build modules, however it can be undesired
+By default Gradle uses `build` directory to build modules, however it can be undesired

 for some use cases like CI or building as Chromium submodule.

-environment variable to configure build directory:
+Set `GRADLE_BUILD_DIR` environment variable to configure build directory:

 GRADLE_BUILD_DIR=/tmp ./gradlew clean assemble